-The Company purchases a significant amount of its merchandise with US dollars.
+The Company purchases a significant amount of its merchandise with US dollars and as such significant volatility in the US dollar vis-à-vis the Canadian dollar can have an adverse impact on the Company's gross margin.
 The Company considers a combination of foreign exchange option contracts and spot purchases to manage its foreign exchange exposure on cash flows related to these purchases.
 These option contracts generally do not exceed three months.
 A foreign exchange option contract represents an option to buy a foreign currency from a counterparty to meet its obligations.
 Credit risks exist in the event of failure by a counterparty to fulfill its obligations.
 The Company reduces this risk by dealing only with highly-rated counterparties, normally major Canadian financial institutions.
-For the first quarter of fiscal 2011, the Company satisfied its US dollar requirements through spot rate purchases.
+For the first six months of fiscal 2011, the Company satisfied its US dollar requirements through spot rate purchases.

-As at May 1, 2010, May 2, 2009 and January 30, 2010, there were no outstanding foreign exchange option contracts.
+As at July 31, 2010, August 1, 2009 and January 30, 2010, there were no outstanding foreign exchange option contracts.

-The Company has performed a sensitivity analysis on its US dollar denominated financial instruments, which consist principally of cash and cash equivalents of \$28,652 and accounts payable of \$3,309 to determine how a change in the US dollar exchange rate would impact net earnings.
-On May 1, 2010, a 10% rise or fall in the Canadian dollar against the US dollar, assuming that all other variables, in particular interest rates, had remained the same, would have resulted in a \$1,812 decrease or increase, respectively, in the Company's net earnings for the three months ended May 1, 2010.
+The Company has performed a sensitivity analysis on its US dollar denominated financial instruments, which as at July 31, 2010 consist principally of cash and cash equivalents of \$32,838 and accounts payable of \$3,748 to determine how a change in the US dollar exchange rate would impact net earnings.
+On July 31, 2010, a 10% rise or fall in the Canadian dollar against the US dollar, assuming that all other variables, in particular interest rates, had remained the same, would have resulted in a \$2,094 decrease or increase, respectively, in the Company's net earnings for the three and six months ended July 31, 2010.